iLib-js/loctool/README.md

 Plugins can be loaded dynamically using the "custom" type of project and listing out the required plugins in the "plugins" section of the project.json config file.
-Plugins are written as separate node modules similar to the way Babel or Webpack plugins are written.
+Plugins are implemented as separate node modules similar to the way Babel or Webpack plugins are implemented.

 If you encounter a file type that the loctool doesn't currently handle, or which it is handling in a way that you don't like, you can